 - Recognize and consider revenue and cost impacts in making recommendations, including payback and net value ratios for projects that increase revenue of reduce expense.

-- The Committee will be co-chaired by the Provost and the Vice President for Facilities & Operations and the Chief Planning Officer & Deputy Chief of Staff.
+- The Committee will be co-chaired by the Vice President for Facilities & Operations and the Chief Planning Officer & Deputy Chief of Staff.

 - Two faculty members with one representing the Faculty Senate and one representing the SFT Union.